sugandha27/Calculator/README.md

 # Calculator
-create a calculator using basic java, NetBeans IDE
+create a simple calculator using basic java, NetBeans IDE